Operación Triunfo (Spanish TV series): Series 10 (2018)

 On 28 February 2018, RTVE's Governing Board approved the renewal of Operación Triunfo for a tenth series.
-Casting auditions for the tenth series were held from 30 May 2018 to 10 July 2018 in Barcelona, Alicante, Valencia, Majorca, San Sebastián, Vigo, Tenerife, Málaga, Seville and Madrid.
+Casting auditions for the tenth series were held from 30 May 2018 to 10 July 2018 in Barcelona, Alicante, Valencia, Mallorca, San Sebastián, Vigo, Tenerife, Málaga, Seville and Madrid.
 The series premiered on 19 September 2018 and ended on 19 December 2018.

 The 18 contestants that appeared on the introduction live show or Gala 0 were announced on 14 September 2018.